Shape9190/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 Training data consists of 80% of total data

 ## Evaluation Data
+Testing was performed on the remaining 20% of the data
 ## Metrics
 _Please include the metrics used and your model's performance on those metrics._